-Recent cases of Blue-green algae outbreaks are on the increase as the average temperature rises and rainfall and phosphorous runoff increases, creating the perfect environment for blue-green algae or cyanobacteria to grow.
+Recent cases of a blue green algae bloom are on the increase as the average temperature rises and rainfall and phosphorous runoff increases, creating the perfect environment for blue-green algae or cyanobacteria to grow.
 Even in mid-October 2017, across the Finger Lakes and into Vermont, the algae are blooming, causing a biohazard problem for all areas affected.
 It has impacted the Great Lakes and many other northeastern water bodies not generally affected by the problem.

 Phosphorus can come from several different sources in the environment, including agricultural runoff, septic systems, road runoff, and lawn runoff.
 Reducing phosphorous pollution requires coordination and management practice changes from many different sectors.
 It will take some time to see effects of any changes as well because phosphorous that has already reached a lake can nourish algae blooms for years.